jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 ## Mermaid

 Mermaid offers plenty of charts to choose from and has a user friendly syntax.
-The documentation provides many examples for different diagrams.
+The documentation provides many examples for different diagrams and the syntax seem to be easy to learn.

+There are many ways to convert the diagram definitions as described below.

 ### Using Docker